Updated May 23, 2023

 Below is the top 8 difference between MySQL vs SQL Server

 Key differences between MySQL vs SQL Server

-Both MySQL vs SQL Server are popular choices in the market; let us discuss some of the major Difference Between MySQL and SQL Server:
+Both MySQL vs SQL Server are popular choices in the market; let us discuss some of the significant Difference Between MySQL and SQL Server:

-- MySQL is mainly used for the PHP projects or applications.
-SQL server is mainly used for the.Net applications or Windows projects.
+- MySQL is mainly used for PHP projects or applications.
+SQL server is used primarily for the.Net applications or Windows projects.

-- In MySQL, there are multiple storage engines which give developers more flexibility to use the engine for the tables based on the performance.
+- In MySQL, multiple storage engines give developers more flexibility to use the engine for the tables based on the performance.
 One of the popular storage engines is InnoDB.
-SQL server can use only one or having a single storage engine.
+SQL servers can use only one or have a single storage engine.

 - MySQL does not have any tool which provides security.
-SQL server has the security tool which ensures the data security etc. that is MS baseline security analyzer tool.
+SQL Server has a security tool that ensures data security, the MS baseline security analyzer tool.

 - MySQL is free of cost and free to use.
-SQL server is licensed and need to purchase licenses to use and run multiple databases.
+SQL Server requires licensing, and you must purchase licenses to use and run multiple databases.
 It is really costly to buy multiple licenses.

-- MySQL uses the Enterprise manager as IDE tool.
+- MySQL uses the Enterprise Manager as an IDE tool.
 SQL server uses the management studio as IDE for developing the queries.